 Sector: Energy & Utilities

 Petronas Gas Berhad’s core businesses are gas processing and utilities and gas transmission.
-It is also involved in manufacturing, supplying and marketing industrial utilities products and in project management and execution of the Sabah-Sarawak Gas Pipeline Project, completed in 2013.
+It is also involved in manufacturing, supplying and marketing industrial utility products and in project management and execution of the Sabah-Sarawak Gas Pipeline Project, completed in 2013.

 Sector: Food & Beverages

-PPB Group Berhad is a diversified conglomerate engaged in food production, agriculture, waste management, film distribution, property investment and development.
+PPB Group Berhad is a diversified conglomerate engaged in food production, agriculture, waste management, film distribution, property investment, and development.